 An AI enabled data discovery platform will see a pattern between a behaviour and a common outcome (whether that be between spending patterns and credit card fraud, or overheating and impending engine failures).
 Someone who understands the context will build a significantly more sophisticated and accurate algorithm to understand when that behaviour is normal and when it requires intervention.
 In short the areas and situations where oversight is required are understood in the design phase and can be built into the business processes that use AI.

-Step 2: Apply a rigorous focus on the training data.
 Machine learning, deep learning and neural networks – the toolset of AI – are only as good as the data that they are trained upon.
 Training data can often hold unseen biases – as shown by the embarrassing beauty contest AI which was trained to recognise beauty using images of white people so rated white people as more attractive.
-There is a need for a scientific approach which scrutinises the training data sets and designs experiments to eliminate these otherwise hidden biases.
+There is a need for a scientific approach which scrutinises the training data sets, accounts for AI explainability, and designs experiments to eliminate these otherwise hidden biases.

-Recent calls for a watchdog to be set up should be welcomed, in theory.
+Recent calls for a watchdog to regulate AI development to be set up should be welcomed, in theory.
 But the needs for oversight of an AI enabled decision informing machine is not the same as the needs to oversee a human decision and needs a different level of informed and considered approach.